Showing 61 to 75 of 590 results

 This report explores the views of key audiences on the potential use and value of mediation within the HPC's regulatory regime.

-HCPC response to the DHSC’s consultation on the licensing of non-surgical cosmetic procedures in England
+HCPC response to the Welsh Government’s consultation on the mandatory licensing of special procedures in Wales

-View our response to the DHSC’s consultation on the licensing of non-surgical cosmetic procedures in England
+View our response to the Welsh Government’s consultation on the mandatory licensing of special procedures in Wales

 Gender and ethnicity pay gap reports 2020